streamlogic/monocle-firmware-sx/README.md

 This fork is an adaptation of the Moncole firmware to work with StreamLogic FPGA applications.

+## Development

+The entrypoint is in `app.c`.
+There you will find various demo applications that can be adapted for your own use.

+## Upstream

 Orignal README below ...

 # monocle